SeaQL/seaql.github.io/SeaORM/docs/03-migration/02-writing-migration.md

 Each migration contains two methods: `up` and `down`.
 The `up` method is used to alter the database schema, such as adding new tables, columns or indexes, while the `down` method revert the actions performed in the `up` method.

+The SeaORM migration system has the following advantages:

+1. Write DDL statements with SeaQuery or SQL
+2. Execute multiple DDL (with conditions)
+3. Seed data using the SeaORM API

 ## Creating Migrations

 Generate a new migration file by executing `sea-orm-cli migrate generate` command.